gsbdarc/rf_bootcamp_2024/docs/day4/7_job_arrays.md

 ## Job Dependency
+Another useful Slurm feature is job dependency, where you can specify to run one job *only* after the first job finished okay (without errors) to chain script executions that way.
-We can impose job dependency to combine all of the NPV results into one CSV file after all of the tasks have finished.
+For example, we impose job dependency to combine all of the NPV results into one CSV file only *after* all of the tasks have finished (without errors).
-After you submit the `investment-job-array.slurm` script, you will know the job array ID so you can then run:
+After you submit the `4_investment-job-array.slurm` script, you will know the job array ID so you can then run:

 ```bash
 $ srun --dependency=afterok:<array_job_id> ./combine_array_results.sh